Mambo-Token/Solidcoins/Rock.md

 - No preallocation.
 Zero.
 0%!

 ### Funds from sales:
-Funds from sales are uses for Liquidity Pools, price support and funding staking rewards.
+Funds from sales are used for Liquidity Pools, price support and funding staking rewards.

 ## Why $Rock
-The $Rock KRC-20 OG Memecoin1
+The $Rock KRC-20 OG Memecoin honors the dedication, work, financial sacrifices and campaigns
-honors the dedication, work, financial sacrifices and campaigns of all those early OG KRC-20 Memecoins
+of all those early OG KRC-20 Memecoins  deployed since June 30, 2024 and September 15, 2024,
-deployed since June 30, 2024 and September 15, 2024, the start of the most unique Memecoins in the whole cryptospace.
+the start of the most unique Memecoins in the whole cryptospace.
-As the statistis shows, only about 5% of over 2000 tokens deployed in this first year survived.
+As the statistic shows, only about 5% of over 2000 tokens deployed in this first year survived.
 It's a pity for those nice tickers lost by to expensive minting parameters.
 The tickers cannot be reproduced.
 The Rock memecoin honors dedication and focuses on decentralization.

 ## The mission of The $Rock:
 Similar to $Whales, the mission of The $ROCK token is:
 Emphasizing the uniqueness of all native KRC-20 Memecoins and tickers.
 Remembering the real ethos of why at all cryptos were created and what the ethos of Kaspa is: